 Every writer is different.
 Some respond better to softer critical feedback; others like blunt, devastating honesty!
 Some write in great torrents of words, finding themselves with a huge word count that then needs cutting back and pruning into shape; others spend three hours writing just a few sentences, constantly re-reading and re-writing as they go.

 On top of that, every book is different.
 What might work wonderfully for you when you’re writing a novel might be counter-productive when you try your hand at memoir, or a short story collection.
 Some books are beautifully written but rambling, others pacy but rough-hewn.

-Many Ink alumni have referred to my approach as ‘literary therapy’ – and in many ways, it is.
-I’m not just an editor, not just a tutor – I’m also your sounding board, here to help you address any problems and questions you have as and when they arise, and to give you genuine support throughout the very exciting – but daunting – process of writing a book.
+Many Ink alumni have referred to our approach as ‘literary therapy’ – and in many ways, it is.
+Our tutors are not just tutors, or even editors – they’re also your sounding board, here to help you address any problems and questions you have as and when they arise, and to give you genuine support throughout the very exciting – but daunting – process of writing a book.